 Venezuela is 1/3 larger than Texas and has 30 million people, 8 million or so who live in its capital city of Caracas.
 Caracas, at the moment, is in utter disarray.
 It has the dubious distraction of being the world’s murder capital with 24,000 + homicides last year.
 The fear is palpable.
 Many suspect the government is complicit or at a minimum, has turned a blind eye toward the Chavista gangs who kill and kidnap on a daily basis.
 Caracas’s streets are still at night, which likely a comfort of Venezuela’s president Maduro.
 Although this economic crisis isn’t his making, it will likely be his undoing.

 Fast forward to today: the prices of fuel have free-fallen to $30/barrel, which is barely above production price.
-Without USDs (the international currency pegged to oil), the government has little money in its coffee.
+Without USDs (the international currency pegged to oil), the government has little money in its coffers.
 Inflation is rampant.
-Venezuelans are paying 6 times more for gas then they were last year and twice as much for soda as 1 month ago.
-The average salary is 9,000 Bolivar/mo., but a quarter of milk is 360 bolivar, a can of tuna is 750 Bolivar, a bag of pasta is 2,000 Bolivar.
-Had a fascinating trip to a local grocery store, looking on to people waiting in line for bread, limited to just 2 loaves. ($1= 700-1000 Bolivar on the black market).
+Venezuelans are paying 6 times more for gas than they were last year and twice as much for soda as 1 month ago.
+The average salary is 9,000 Bolivar/mo., but a quarter of milk is 360 Bolivar, a can of tuna is 750 Bolivar, a bag of pasta is 2,000 Bolivar.
+I had a fascinating trip to a local grocery store, looking on to people waiting in line for bread, limited to just 2 loaves. ($1= 700-1000 Bolivar on the black market).